It only takes one to save a life. You can be that person.

 2. Commit to Having Honest Conversations

-Guarantee you are taking care of your loved ones by having open and honest conversations about how you are doing and how they are doing, and challenge each other to make mental health a priority.
+Guarantee you are taking care of your loved ones by having open and honest conversations about how you are doing and how they are doing, and challenge each other to prioritize mental health.

 3. Be Kind to Others

 Showing compassion for those around you might be the simplest strategy you can use when it comes to making an impact on suicide statistics.
-Dr. Shelly Farnan is the Vice President of Be Well Initiatives at Burrell Behavioral Health.
-“It’s really empathy and willingness,” Dr. Farnan says.
-“We all have the ability to change lives and instill hope.”
+Bailey Pyle is the Director of Be Well Initiatives at Burrell Behavioral Health.
+“As a society, we are still learning how to talk about suicide without shame attached,” Pyle says, “so when we meet others with kindness and compassion, it can help build the connection we need to feel supported.”
 When you notice someone is struggling—even if you’re not close to them, or if you don’t know them at all—say something.

 4. Know the Warning Signs